maxonfjvipon/LaserLabyrinth/README.md

 # LaserLabyrinth

-Third person action game :D
+Third person 2D Top view action game :D
 It was made as a course project when I was in the 2nd year of university

 Rules